OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-15.md

 ## Matthew 15:7

-You hypocrites!
-Isaiah was right when he prophesied about you:
+You pretenders!
+Isaiah was correct when he prophesied about you:

 ## Matthew 15:8